SasView/sasmodels/doc/guide/fitting_sq.rst

 .. math:: I(Q) = n \langle F F^* \rangle S(Q)

-For particles without spherical symmetry, the decoupling approximation (DA) is more accurate, with
+For particles without spherical symmetry, the decoupling approximation is more accurate, with

 .. math::